symfony/symfony-docs/contributing/code/patches.rst

 reference you branch URL (``https://github.com/USERNAME/symfony.git BRANCH_NAME``) or the pull request URL.

-Based on the feedback from the mailing-list or via the pull request on Github, you might need to rework your patch.
+Based on the feedback from the mailing-list or via the pull request on GitHub, you might need to rework your patch.
 Before re-submitting the patch, rebase with master, don't merge; and force the push to the origin: